energysistem/manuals/42510-Energy-TDT-SD3/en/13-television_digital_terrestre.md

 Press *"AUDIO"* (15) to show the settings.

-#### (*) The track and audio channel settings are not always available and will depend on the program you are watching.
+#### (*) The track and audio channel settings are not always available and will depend on the programme you are watching.

 Press the *"UP / DOWN"* arrow buttons (11) to select the channel, the audio track or the sound mode.